Anguilla began accepting applications for entry from visitors wishing to travel to the island on August 21, 2020.

 Saint Lucia reopened for US travelers on June 4th.

-All arriving passengers must have a negative result from a PCR test taken no more than seven days before arriving in St. Lucia, the island’s tourism site advises.
+All arriving passengers must have a negative result from a PCR test taken no more than 7 days before arriving in St. Lucia, and complete a Travel Registration Form.
 Hotel guests traveling from outside the designated travel bubble of low-risk Caribbean islands are required to remain on property for the duration of their stay except to participate in water-based excursions arranged by the hotel.

 St. Maarten reopened for tourists from the Caribbean, Canada and Europe July 1, and American tourists on August 1.